mechawolf-wd/flow/README.md

 1. Reactive variables that can be interpolated in template with {{ example.value }}.
 2. Computed properties that recompute their value when one of the dependencies change.
-3. Global state management with the useStore() hook.
+3. Global state management with the stores variable.
 4. Custom events handling with the emit() method.
 5. Directives for conditional rendering and loops (naming convention: `:if`, `:for`).
 6. Event handling with the `@event` directive.